Modeling Concurrency Control as a Learnable Function: Concurrency Control Design Space

 \mypar{No detection} The CC algorithm assumes conflicts are rare and performs no conflict detection during execution.
 It relies on validation at commit time for correctness.
 The optimistic concurrency control (OCC) and its variants follow this approach.
 In particular, each transaction keeps its writes locally (as opposed to exposing them to other transactions), and assumes no other concurrent transactions will update its read data or read its uncommitted writes.
 The algorithm allows transaction execution to proceed without the overhead of conflict detection but incurs overhead (in aborts) when there are conflicts.
 Figure~\ref{fig:no-detect} shows an example where $T_2$ aborts during the final validation because $T_1$ updated its previously read A and B.

 \mypar{Detect critical} The CC algorithm avoids the cost of aborts by identifying conflicts that are likely to cause aborts based on heuristic rules.
 They are called {\em critical} conflicts, which may lead to validation failure or to dependency cycles.
-Upon detection, the algorithm immediately aborts the transaction, e.g., ASOCC~\cite{DBLP:conf/icde/LinCZ18/ASOCC} and SSI~\cite{DBLP:reference/db/Fekete18c/ssi}, or reorders operations to allow conflicting transactions to commit together, e.g., Bamboo~\cite{DBLP:conf/sigmod/GuoWYY21/bamboo} and IC3~\cite{DBLP:conf/sigmod/WangMCYCL16/ic3}.
+Upon detection, the algorithm immediately aborts the transaction {(early validation)}, e.g., ASOCC~\cite{DBLP:conf/icde/LinCZ18/ASOCC} and SSI~\cite{DBLP:reference/db/Fekete18c/ssi}, or reorders operations to allow conflicting transactions to commit together {(pipeline-wait)}, e.g., Bamboo~\cite{DBLP:conf/sigmod/GuoWYY21/bamboo} and IC3~\cite{DBLP:conf/sigmod/WangMCYCL16/ic3}.
 In Figure~\ref{fig:detect-critical-abort}, $T_2$ detects that $T_1$ updated the previously read A during early validation and immediately aborts without executing to the end.
-In Figure~\ref{fig:detect-critical-block}, $T_2$ detects that the immediate read of B would form a dependency cycle between $T_1$ and $T_2$.
-It then reorders its read of B to occur after $T_1$'s write of B, thus breaking the cycle.
+In Figure~\ref{fig:detect-critical-block}, $T_2$ detects that the immediate read of A would form a dependency cycle between $T_1$ and $T_2$.
+It then reorders its read of A to occur after $T_1$'s write of A, thus breaking the cycle.

 \mypar{Detect all} The CC algorithm detects all conflicts that may lead to transaction aborts.
-The classical 2PL and its variants~\cite{2PL_no_wait, DBLP:journals/tods/RosenkrantzSL78/2PL_wait_die, DBLP:journals/pvldb/BarthelsMTAH19/2PL_bound_wait} adopt this approach.
+The classical 2PL and its variants~\cite{2PL_no_wait, DBLP:journals/tods/RosenkrantzSL78/2PL_wait_die, DBLP:journals/pvldb/BarthelsMTAH19/2PL-BW} adopt this approach.
 Figure~\ref{fig:detect-all} shows an example in which this approach causes $T_2$ to block for a long time, which increases transaction latency.
 Furthermore, the detection algorithm introduces some overhead because it has to find all conflicts.